sphereio/grunt-init-node/root/CONTRIBUTING.md

 1. Run `grunt test` to see if the tests pass.
 Repeat steps 2-4 until done.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.

+## Styleguide
+We <3 CoffeeScript!
+So please have a look at this referenced [coffeescript styleguide](https://github.com/polarmobile/coffeescript-style-guide) when doing changes to the code.